Frequently Asked Questions

 A contract makes sure there are no surprises later on so it would be to your benefit to have one- Every teaching contract includes the number of guaranteed hours, amount and frequency of pay, length of service, hours the teachers must be available to teach, whether teachers can teach classes outside of the school, and conditions under which the contract can be broken

-Question: I'm a non-native Speaker, can I still teach abroad?
+Question: I'm a non-native Speaker, can I still teach?

-Yes of course - Some schools require you to hold a passport from either the US, Canada, Australia, NZ, SA, or the U.K. - And while most countries prefer native speakers of the English language, there are still many opportunities to teach abroad as long as you are fluent in the English language.
-Click Here to find a list of countries where you don't necesarily have to be a native English speaker
+Yes of course - Some schools require you to hold a passport from either the US, Canada, Australia, NZ, SA, or the U.K. - And while most countries prefer native speakers of the English language, there are still many opportunities to teach abroad as long as you are fluent in English.
+If you focus job search on countries in latin america and asia you are good to go as long as you are fluent

 Question: How about getting a work visa / work permit?